aws-samples/amazon-aurora-labs-for-mysql/docs/win/ams-connect/index.md

 This lab contains the following tasks:

-1. Note the CloudFormation resource chart
+1. Get the parameters from the Team Dashboard
 2. Connect to your workstation instance
 3. Verify lab environment
 4. Connect to the DB cluster